Johnny Hekker

-John Robert Hekker (born February 8, 1990) is an American professional football punter for the Tennessee Titans of the National Football League (NFL).
+John Robert Hekker (born February 8, 1990) is an American professional football punter for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Oregon State Beavers and was signed by the St. Louis Rams as an undrafted free agent in 2012.
 Hekker played ten seasons with the St. Louis / Los Angeles Rams from 2012 to 2021, appearing in Super Bowl LIII and winning in Super Bowl LVI.
-He played for the Carolina Panthers from 2022 to 2024.
+He played for the Carolina Panthers from 2022 to 2024, and for the Tennessee Titans in 2025.
 Hekker is a four-time First-team All-Pro and four-time Pro Bowler.
 He also holds the NFL record for longest punt in Super Bowl history, with a 65-yarder that he delivered in Super Bowl LIII.

 Early life

 Hekker was born in Redmond, Washington.
 He attended Bothell High School in Bothell, Washington, and graduated in 2008.
 He was the starting quarterback and punter of the Cougars football team during his senior year, leading them to a State Championship game, which they lost.
 He also briefly played basketball for the school in his senior year.